a-n-u-p-01/SavePoint/README.md

 ## ✨ Features

-- **Create Save Points:** I can snapshot my project at any time with custom names and descriptions, providing a secure backup for any stage of my work.
+- **Create Save Points:** Snapshot your project at any time with custom names and descriptions, providing a secure backup for any stage of your work.
-- **Rollback Save Points:** I can effortlessly revert to a previous save point, allowing me to undo changes and recover a stable state of my project.
+- **Rollback Save Points:** Effortlessly revert to a previous save point, allowing you to undo changes and recover a stable state of your project.
-- **Undo Rollback:** I can quickly restore the project to its state before the last rollback, giving me flexibility in managing my project's evolution.
+- **Undo Rollback:** Quickly restore the project to its state before the last rollback, giving you flexibility in managing your project's evolution.
-- **Delete Save Points:** I can remove save points that are no longer needed to keep my project organized.
+- **Delete Save Points:** Remove save points that are no longer needed to keep your project organized.
-- **Tool Window Interface:** I manage all my save points through an intuitive tool window within IntelliJ IDEA.
+- **Tool Window Interface:** Manage all your save points through an intuitive tool window within IntelliJ IDEA.
 - **IDE Refresh:** The IDE automatically refreshes to immediately reflect changes made through the plugin.

 ---